ezsystems/commerce-documentation/docs/cookbook/ajax_phalanx.md

 }
 ```

-- AjaxController returns all data in json format.
+AjaxController returns all data in JSON format.

-### How to override AjaxSubControllers
+### Overriding AjaxSubControllers

-#### Override the SubController

-1. Create a new controller class, which extends the controller that will be overridden.
+1. Create a new controller class which extends the controller that should be overridden.
-    - Example: `Silversolutions\Bundle\ProjectBundle\Controller\AjaxProjectBasketController` extends `Silversolutions\Bundle\EshopBundle\Controller\AjaxBasketController`
+For example: `Silversolutions\Bundle\ProjectBundle\Controller\AjaxProjectBasketController` extends `Silversolutions\Bundle\EshopBundle\Controller\AjaxBasketController`
 2. Implement a new action method or reimplement a parent method.
-3. You have two possibilities to override the default logic and influence which *SubController* will be called:
+3. You have two possibilities to override the default logic and influence which subcontroller is called:
-    1. Either you make sure, that your bundle is loaded in Kernel after the affected silver.e-shop bundle
+    - Either make sure that your bundle is loaded in kernel after the affected eZ Commerce bundle
-    2. Or you create a parameter that defines the new controller, just make sure to keep the correct syntax
+    - Or create a parameter that defines the new controller (make sure to keep the correct syntax):

     ```
-    # following syntax must be kept:
     # siso_eshop.ajax_controller.<type>
     siso_eshop.ajax_controller.basket: SilversolutionsProjectBundle:AjaxProjectBasket
     ```

-### HTTP caching of ajax requests
+### HTTP caching of Ajax requests

-A response of GET requests could be cached.
-To cache it you should [use HttpCachingServiceStrategy](../guide/cache/content_cache_refresh/http_caching.md) in your `Ajax\<Type\>Controller`.
+A response of GET requests can be cached.
+To cache it, [use HttpCachingServiceStrategy](../guide/cache/content_cache_refresh/http_caching.md) in `Ajax<Type>Controller`.

 !!! caution

-    AjaxController copies **all http headers** from `Ajax<Type>Controller` subresponse to the final response.
+    AjaxController copies all HTTP headers from `Ajax<Type>Controller` subresponse to the final response.
     It is done to pass caching headers to reverse proxy.